HelenRomina/Libelula-Store2/README.md

 Libélula, meaning dragonfly in Spanish, symbolizes transformation and adaptability, reflecting the essence of our store.
 Explore a thoughtfully curated array of fashion, accessories, and lifestyle items that cater to diverse tastes and preferences.
 From classic pieces that stand the test of time to trendy, eye-catching finds, Libélula is your destination for unique and enchanting discoveries.

-Immerse yourself in a shopping experience that transcends the ordinary, where each visit promises new inspirations and delightful surprises. <\p>
+Immerse yourself in a shopping experience that transcends the ordinary, where each visit promises new inspirations and delightful surprises. </p>

 ## 🚀 About Me
 I'm Helen Romina.
 I love to design and create website.